zepedaj/soleil/docs/source/content/intro.rst

 Both expressions will be evaluted using the :attr:`SolConf.parser <solconf.SolConf.parser>` object, hence using the same variable context as used for |dstrings|.

+Note that the types and modifiers defined in a raw key will be applied to the key node's |KeyNode.value| node.

+.. note:: The :func:`~soleil.solconf.modifiers.fuse` modifier offers an alternative syntax to specify node types and modifiers.

 Type checking
 ^^^^^^^^^^^^^^